aceofgreens/aceofgreens.github.io/_posts/2022-06-15-an_overview_of_how_the_economy_works.md

 - the *medium-run*, when sufficient time has passed that those previous constant variables can be adjusted, resulting in different equilibrium configurations;
 - the *long-run*, a time horizon so long that all transitory economic effects from the medium run are dwarfed by time.
 Here only factors which determine long-term growth matter.

 The distinction between short, medium, and long-run is naturally fuzzy.
 If we are at time $t$, we may consider $t+1$ as the short run and $t+30$ as the long-run.
-But if we are at $t+29$, then $t+30$, from our new perspective, becomes the short-run.
+But if we are at $t+29$, then $t+30$ from our new perspective becomes the short-run.
 This perspective change is similar to a Markov chain converging to an equilibrium distribution - it's not that it actually converges step-by-step, it's that the distribution many steps from now converges.

 The concept of equilibrium permeates economics.
+A market for a given product is said to be in equilibrium if the supply and demand for that product are equal.
+The **supply** is a function representing the price at which a seller is willing to supply an additional unit of the good.
+This can also be interpreted as how much quantity is supplied at any given price.
+Similarly, **demand** is a function representing the maximum price a customer is willing to pay for an additional unit of the good.
+This is, likewise, interpeted as the total quantity demanded at any given price.

+Let's look at the goods market first.
+We can represet